 Co-sponsored by the Center for Research on Women and Social Justice and the New Sexualities Research Focus Group

-Queer Perspectives on Marriage
+panel presentation: Queer Perspectives on Marriage

-The New Sexualities RFG partnered with the Department of Feminist Studies to host a Queer Perspectives on Marriage panel as part of the Critical Issues in America series.
-The event took place on March 7, 2011 at the Multi-Cultural Center.
 Queer theorists Lisa Duggan, Macarena Gomez-Barris, J. Jack Halberstam, and Dean Spade presented queer critiques of same-sex marriage and the fight for “marriage equality.”
 Instead of attempting to merely transform existing, oppressive institutions, panelists insisted on the necessity of moving away from a “politics of respectability” and toward broader queer social and economic justice movements.
 They considered queer public art in Mexico and Argentina, grassroots queer organizations, queer of color activists, and sexually dissenting populations alongside militarization, mainstream lesbian and gay movements and the marketplace, presenting a queer and trans abolitionist perspective on marriage.

 In addition to co-sponsoring the Queer Perspectives on Marriage panel, the New Sexualities RFG organized an event through which several graduate students who have been active with New Sexualities had the opportunity to engage with Duggan, Gomez-Barris, Halberstam and Spade in a more intimate manner.
 Graduate students presented and received feedback on our projects.

-Black Actors in Adult Film
+panel: Black Actors in Adult Film

 On May 25, 2010, New Sexualities and Conversations for Change paired up to present “Race and Desire: Black Actors in Adult Film” at the Mosher Alumni House.
 Panelists Vanessa Blue, Sinnamon Love, and Tyler Knight discussed the politics of race, gender, and sexuality in the pornography industry.
 Featuring three top Black actors, this panel explored questions of representation, identity, desire, work, and power.
 Does race construct the market for and production of Black Porn?
 What are the experiences of Black sex workers and how are their desires represented?
 How are Black people vital participants in the multi-billion dollar adult entertainment industry?

-Theorizing Economies of Desire: A Graduate Student Symposium on Sex Work
+Graduate Student Symposium: Theorizing Economies of Desire: A Graduate Student Symposium on Sex Work

-New Sexualities sponsored its first Graduate Student Symposium focused specifically on sex work, which took place in the McCune Conference Room on May 24, 2010.
 Organized and moderated by Mireille Miller-Young, the conference featured two panels and the work of seven graduate students.
 Andrew Seeber, Claudia Yaghoobi Massihi, Elizabeth Rahilly, and Rolando Longoria II presented on a panel titled “Theorizing the Production and Repression of Sexual Labors, Markets, and Communities” and Carly Thomsen, Laurica Brown, and Amanda Phillips presented on a panel titled “Theorizing Space and Desire in Sex Work.”

 On November 8, 2009, New Sexualities hosted a transdisciplinary, international workshop and panel on Sexuality and Islam in Europe and the Middle East.
 Panelists Paul Amar (Global Studies, UCSB) Janet Afary (Religious Studies, UCSB), and Fatima El-Tayeb (African American Literature and Culture, UCSD) presented information related to Islam and sexuality from various historical periods and theoretical perspectives.